Caritas University: Objective

-Her principal objective is to remain in the frontline of centres of learning, teaching and research.
-As a Nigerian University with difference, Caritas university works for the improvement of her local community as well as for an active contribution to the needs of the international community in the aforementioned areas.
+The university's principal objective is to remain at the frontline of centres of learning, teaching and research.
+Caritas University aims to improve the local community as well as actively contributing to the needs of the international community in the aforementioned areas.

-Her Boards of Directors, have also succeeded in making Caritas university one of the most affordable universities in Enugu state, With Morals and Education as her main Goal and Directive, Caritas university deems to excel in bringing out the best in her Student individuals and also Lecturers.

 Academics

-The University operates on a faculty system.
+The university operates on a faculty system.
 The university operates six faculties: Education and Arts, Engineering, Environmental Sciences, Management Sciences, Social Sciences and Natural Sciences.